 The only confusion that many WordPress beginners face is a front page (home page): it can be either dynamic (with your recent blog posts – once you publish your posts, they appear on the front page automatically) or static (it will display static content modules like a gallery, slider, call-to-action block, services, etc.) To choose the preferable home page, you should go to Settings > Reading.

-I hope this was enough quick and simple WordPress lesson, so you feel more confident about building your own WordPress website 🙂
+I hope this was really quick and simple WordPress lesson, so you feel more confident about building your own WordPress website 🙂

 Of course, building a site is not a piece of cake and you’ll need some time to figure out all details.
 Also, you should always stay updated with latest WordPress news, search for new tools for your site, learn deeper about website optimization, protection and promotion.